 You can run about 30' over open ground.

-Sometimes you have to turn a crank or operate a computer or drive a gravcar or inject healing nanites while people are fighting.
+Turn a crank, operate a computer, drive a gravcar or inject healing nanites.

 Ranged Attacks #

 Make ranged attacks in order from top to bottom on the Ranged Attack Chart.
 Depending on the range of the attack, a weapon might be Advantaged (+), Disadvantaged (-), normal (N) or unable to attack (X).